Skip to content

 Flexibilities that were not extended include the ability for licensed clinicians to bill Medicare for services in states in which they are not licensed and coverage of PHP services outside of hospital or CMHC settings.
 Since all state-level PHEs have ended, licensure flexibilities have already ended in most instances.
 Please remember that states, facilities, and payers each may have different sets of rules regarding the delivery of telehealth.

-Some PHE flexibilities were made permanent in Medicare, including: permanent allowance of audio-only telehealth for mental health and substance use disorder, the patient’s home as an eligible originating site on a permanent basis, and permanent removal of geographic originating site restrictions.
-Some relevant federal policies have received temporary extensions on varying timelines, including Medicare services receiving the higher non-facility fee reimbursement for telehealth in outpatient settings through the end of 2023; telemedicine controlled substances prescribing flexibilities extended until November 11, 2023, with flexibilities for established patients until November 11, 2024; virtual supervision of residents through the end of 2023; a deferral of HIPAA compliance enforcement in telecommunications technologies for telehealth until August 9, 2023; and deferral of in-person requirements for Medicare mental health services through the end of 2024.
+Some PHE flexibilities were made permanent in Medicare, including: permanent allowance of audio-only telehealth for mental health and substance use disorder, the patient's home as an eligible originating site on a permanent basis, and permanent removal of geographic originating site restrictions.
+Some relevant federal policies have received temporary extensions on varying timelines, including Medicare telehealth services receiving the higher non-facility fee reimbursement in outpatient settings through the end of 2024; virtual supervision of residents delivering telehealth through the end of 2024; telemedicine controlled substances prescribing flexibilities extended through the end of 2024; and deferral of in-person requirements for Medicare mental health services through the end of 2024.

 Unfortunately, no. There are differing federal, state, and facility regulations governing licensure, reimbursement, and prescriptive authority.